6 steps to build a neural network in OpenNN

 The fourth step is to set the model selection, which is composed of:

-If you’re unsure about your architecture choice, the model selection class helps identify the architecture with the best generalization, minimizing errors on the selected dataset.
+If you’re unsure about your architecture choice, the model selection class helps identify the architecture with the best generalization, minimizing errors on the selection dataset.

 The first step is to construct the model selection object: